barel26497/Order-Processing-Application/README.md

 - `POST /orders` - Create new order
 - `DELETE /orders/:id` - Delete order

-The application provides a user-friendly web interface for creating and managing orders, so you don't need to use these API endpoints directly unless you're building integrations.
+The application provides UI for creating and managing orders, so you don't need to use these API endpoints directly.

 ## 🔄 Order Processing Flow